 What is Mastering?

-In a nutshell, mastering is the process (or some would say the art) of fine-tuning the levels and EQ of a track and preparing it for replication and broadcast.
+In a nutshell, mastering is the final step in preparing your music to be released into the world.
+The so-called 'dark art' of mastering includes fine-tuning the levels and EQ of a stereo track and preparing it for replication and broadcast.
 The work also includes optimizing volume levels to meet industry standards.